 Spinney explains that the label “Spanish” flu is a misnomer.
 She traces the wide-ranging research into the true origins of the disease, identifying the leading candidates as the United States, China, and the Western Front in the European War.
 Her account wanders all over the globe, zeroing in on such far-flung communities as Odessa, Russia; Kimberley, South Africa; Rio de Janeiro, Brazil; Zamora, Spain; and Bristol Bay, Alaska.
 These accounts are deeply disturbing.
 As is the case in so many circumstances, the poor were the hardest hit everywhere.
 Spinney notes that “it was bad diet, crowded living conditions and poor access to healthcare that weakened the constitution, rendering the poor, immigrants and ethnic minorities more susceptible to disease.”
 And those suffering from existing diseases were at the greatest risk.

-No guarantee that another lethal flu pandemic won’t happen next year
+No guarantee that another future pandemic won’t happen next year

 Although Pale Rider is predominantly a work of history, and social history in particular, Spinney does delve into the scientific aspects of the pandemic.
 She explains the historical origins of influenza, the centuries-long efforts to understand it, and the development of vaccines beginning in the 1930s—too late, of course, to help those who fell to the Spanish Flu.